Derrick Brown (American football): Professional career

-Brown was selected seventh overall by the Carolina Panthers in the 2020 NFL draft.
-He signed his four-year rookie contract on May 13, 2020, worth a fully guaranteed $23.621 million.
-He was placed on the reserve/COVID-19 list by the Panthers on December 7, and activated on December 11.
+2020–2022

+Brown spent four days on the reserve/COVID-19 list in December 2020.
 In Week 15 against the Green Bay Packers, Brown recorded his first two career sacks on Aaron Rodgers during the 24–16 loss.
-He was named to the PFWA All-Rookie Team.
+He finished his rookie season with 34 tackles and two sacks in 16 games, including 15 starts, and was named to the PFWA All-Rookie Team.

-In Week 1 of the 2021 season against the New York Jets, Brown recorded his first sack of the season on Zach Wilson in the 19–14 win.
+In the 2021 season, Brown played in 16 games, making 14 starts, and recorded 41 tackles and three sacks.

+Brown started all 17 games in 2022 and recorded 67 tackles and one sack.
+His tackle total tied Mike Rucker's single-season franchise record for a defensive lineman.
 In Week 3 of the 2022 season against the New Orleans Saints, Brown recorded his first career interception on Jameis Winston in the Panthers' 22–14 win.

+2023 season

-In January 2024, Brown was selected to the 2024 Pro Bowl Games as a replacement for Los Angeles Rams defensive tackle Aaron Donald.
+In the 2023 season, Brown recorded 103 combined tackles, setting an NFL single-season record for a defensive lineman in records dating to 1994.
+On January 19, 2024, he was selected to the 2024 Pro Bowl Games as a replacement for Los Angeles Rams defensive tackle Aaron Donald.

+2024–present

-On April 8, 2024, the Panthers signed Brown to a four-year, $96 million extension, with $63.165 million guaranteed.
+On April 5, 2024, Brown agreed to a four-year, $96 million contract extension with the Panthers.
+The deal included $63.165 million guaranteed.

-Brown suffered a meniscus injury in Week 1 of the 2024 season and was placed on injured reserve on September 10, 2024.
+Brown suffered a season-ending knee injury in Week 1 of the 2024 season and was placed on injured reserve on September 10, 2024.

+Brown returned in 2025, playing in all 17 regular-season games and recording 73 tackles and a career-high five sacks.
+His teammates selected him as the Panthers' recipient of the Ed Block Courage Award for 2025.

+Brown made his postseason debut in the 2025–26 NFL playoffs.
+He recorded five tackles in the Panthers' 31–34 loss to the Rams in the Wild Card Round on January 10, 2026.

+He ranked 90th in the NFL Top 100 Players of 2026, his first appearance on the list.